It is of utmost importance to secure Galaxy S23 phone in order to safeguard your sensitive data and maintain your privacy.

 - Avoid any unknown public Wi-Fi.

-- Turn on Secure Wi-Fi temporally.
+- Turn on Secure Wi-Fi temporarily.
 Samsung rolled out Secure Wi-Fi service in 2019 in some regions.
 But it comes with a limit of 1GB traffic only by default.
 You need to subscribe to use more.
 Anyway, if you do not have a VPN and need to secure the Wi-Fi connection, you may use it as an emergency solution.
 I would not recommend you subscribe to it.
 VPN is cheaper and more versatile.

 By default, Secure Wi-Fi is not turned on on Galaxy S23.
 You can enable it in Settings — Security and privacy — Secure Wi-Fi.